 I can’t emphasise enough the importance of labelling plants when propagating by seeds or cuttings.

-Set the cuttings in a bright, warm location, away from direct sunlight
+- Set the cuttings aside in a bright, warm location, away from direct sunlight.

-In order for cuttings to survive, they need to retain moisture inside of them.
-This is because the leaves can lose moisture via evaporation, but there aren’t any roots to take up more water to replace what is lost from the leaves.
+In order for cuttings to survive, they need to retain moisture within them.
+The leaves are able to lose moisture via evaporation, but the cuttings unfortunately don’t have any roots to take up more water to replace what is lost from the leaves.

-The way to keep the cuttings alive is to maintain the humidity (moisture in the air) around them, while at the same time not keeping them to damp, otherwise they will rot and go mouldy!
+The way to keep the cuttings alive is to maintain the humidity levels (moisture in the air) around them, while at the same time avoiding excessively damp conditions that will cause them to get mouldy and rot!

-To do this we lightly water the cuttings again.
-Then cover the cuttings with some kind of clear plastic that will hold the moisture in and then place the cuttings in indirect light, .
+To do this, we lightly water the cuttings, and then cover thems with some kind of clear plastic that will hold in the moisture, and then place them in indirect light.

 - Avoid direct sun, otherwise the cuttings will overheat and cook in their airtight enclosures!

-- Keep the medium moist until the cuttings have rooted.
+- Keep the propagation medium moist until the cuttings have rooted.

-You can also put regular pots of a smaller size into a plastic propagation tray, these sell for a few dollars and last a while, available at most nurseries and garden stores.
-Note the green air vent “butterfly” on the top of the lid.
-This also lets you open up the vents holes in the lid to let the heat out if it gets too warm, or when the cuttings start growing and need more air flow.
+Smaller pots can be placed inside a plastic propagation tray, these sell for a few dollars and last quite a while, they’re available at most nurseries and garden stores.
+Note the green air vent ‘butterfly’ on the top of the lid.
+This allows the vents holes in the lid to be opened which lets out the heat if it gets too warm, or to reduce the internal humidity when the cuttings start growing and need more air flow.

-Incidentally, you can accommodate taller cuttings simply by cutting the bottom of the plastic bottle off only, leaving a taller humidity cover.
-They also work in the garden to protect seedlings from snails, just remember to take the lid off if you use them in the garden in direct sunlight!
+Taller cuttings can be accommodated by cutting off the bottom of the plastic bottle only, creating a taller humidity cover.
+These work like traditional cloches and can be used to protect seedlings in the garden from snails and slugs.
+Just remember to take the lid off otherwise the plants inside will overheat and get cooked in direct sunlight!

-By growing the new plants to a larger size, you help them establish a stronger root system, which makes them much more resilient, and increases their chances of survival when you finally transplant them to their permanent location.
+There’s no hurry to plant out newly propagated plants.
+Growing them on to a larger size allows them to develop stronger root systems, which makes them much more resilient, and increases their chances of survival when they’re finally transplanted to their permanent location.